Job Postings

 Responsibilities include performing a variety of maintenance, diagnostic, and repair duties including repairs to electrical, mechanical and hydraulic systems.
 The mechanic also performs welding and fabrication to trucks and truck beds, including cutting truck beds, re-welding, cutting and removing frames, and fabricating fuel tanks, hydraulic tanks, and hitches for trucks.

-Community Corrections Department-Full Time and Part Time Living Unit Coordinator
+Community Corrections Department - Full Time and Part Time Living Unit Coordinators

 This position is responsible for the daily supervision of participants of the work release program utilizing prescribed policies and procedures, ensures a secure, safe and humane environment for individuals serving executed sentences through the use of evidence based practices.